 Full details on medical services at the Paralympic Games are available in the Rio 2016 Paralympic Games Healthcare Guide.

 Mixed zone

-The mixed zone is located at the exit from the field of play and in the corridor immediately flowing away from the field of play.
+The mixed zone at both venues is located at the exit from the field of play and in the corridor immediately flowing away from the field of play.